Home Chemistry Properties Bond Energy

 CH4 → C (s) + 4 H (g) ΔH = 397.2 kcal

-Such calculation shows that carbon-hydrogen bond energy in a hydrocarbon like methane and ethane are the same but this is not strictly correct.
-The energy varies due to linking and the stereochemistry of molecules.
+Such calculation shows that carbon-hydrogen bond enthalpy in a hydrocarbon like methane and ethane are the same but this is not strictly correct.
+The energy varies due to the linking and the stereochemistry of molecules.

-Automation and dissociation energy data are used to calculate the heat of the formation of a molecule.
+Automation and bond dissociation energy data are used during the calculation of the heat of the formation of a molecule.

 For example, the formation of methyl alcohol from carbon, oxygen, and hydrogen,